nurRiyad/nuxt-blog/README.md

 ## Features

 - Server Side Rendered(SSR) with Nuxt3
-- Used Typescript mean fully typesafe
+- Full Typescript support
 - Use Nuxt-Content-v2 as CMS to utilize MDC syntax
-- Added Nuxt Image with Cloudinary Provider
+- Added Nuxt Image
 - Properly Search Engin optimized
 - Use TailwindCss For designing